tet0fyl/Stitcher/README.md

 ## Explanation
 The App is compose of three views:

-- **The First view:** The "READY TO STITCH !" button request Camera permission and takes you to the next viewcd And .
+- **The First view:** The "READY TO STITCH !" button request Camera permission and takes you to the next view.
 - **The Second view:** Preview the phone camera and allow you to take 2 photos.
 These photos aren't save on mobile local stogare but are stored in **RAM memory** in an **array of byte**.
 - **The Third view:** Stitch the two array of byte and convert it in one photo or display an message error if the photos haven't similarity.